A Time Leap Challenge for SAT Solving: The Trophies

-\paragraph{Comparing the Teams.} The solver \solver{MapleSat19}, which is the best solver from the 2019 SAT Race, solves as expected the highest number of instances on the new hardware.
-We are not surprised that neither Team~\teamA nor Team~\teamB or their virtual best solver gets anywhere close to this result.
-In view of Table~\ref{tab:results} and Figure~\ref{fig:cactus}, there are plenty of ways to compare the two teams.
-One can carry out (i)~an individual comparison by the best (vbest), worst, or average solver, or even consider the individual solvers in direct comparison to each other, but one could also (ii)~consider the virtual best solver for each team.
+\begin{FIXED} The solver \solver{Glucose}, which is a very stable solver from 2016, solves the highest number of instances on the new hardware. \end{FIXED} We are not surprised that neither Team~\teamA nor Team~\teamB or their virtual best solver gets anywhere close to this result.
+In view of Table~\ref{tab:results} and Figure~\ref{fig:cdf}, there are plenty of ways to compare the two teams.
+One can carry out (i)~an individual comparison by the best (\solver{vbest}), worst, or average solver, or even consider the individual solvers in direct comparison to each other, but one could also (ii)~consider the virtual best solver for each team.
 If we choose Method~(i) and individually compare the solvers, Team~\teamA clearly wins for the measure best, worst, or average solver.
-We can also do one by one comparison and compare the solvers from each team individually with the solvers from the other team.
-Then, we take the number of solved instances for each solver~X from Team~\teamA against each solver~Y from Team~\teamB, and we give X a point if it solves more instances than~Y or give a point to Y in the opposite case.
-Then, \solver{Glucose} obtains 3 points (because it solves more instances than \solver{siege\_v3}, \solver{zChaff}, and \solver{Grasp}), \solver{CaDiCal} obtains 3 points, and \solver{MapleSat19} obtains 1 point, which totals 7 points for Team~\teamA.
-In comparison, Team~\teamB receives 0 points for \solver{zChaff}, 0 points for \solver{Grasp}, and 1 point for \solver{siege\_v3}, which totals 1 point.
+We can also do one-by-one comparison and compare the solvers from each team individually with the solvers from the other team.
+Then, we take the number of solved instances for each solver~X from Team~\teamA against each solver~Y from Team~\teamB, and we give X a point if it solves more instances than~Y or give a point to Y in the opposite case. \begin{FIXED} Then, \solver{Glucose} obtains 2 points (because it solves more instances than \solver{siege\_v3} and \solver{Jerusat}); \solver{CaDiCal} obtains 2 points, and \solver{MapleSat19} obtains 0 points, which totals 4 points for Team~\teamA.
+In comparison, Team~\teamB receives 2 points for \solver{Forklift}, 1 point for \solver{siege\_v3}, and 0 points for \solver{Jerusat}, which totals 3 points.
 Hence, Team~\teamA also wins.
-Nevertheless, if we consider the virtual best solvers, Team~\teamB performs equally well as Team~\teamA.
+Nevertheless, if we consider the virtual best solvers, Team~\teamB performs better than Team~\teamA.